 MS THESIS: Phase Content Influence on the Mechanical Behavior of Group V Transition Heavy Metal Carbides

-PHD Focus: Composition Influence on the Dynamic Fracture Behavior of Advanced Polymers and Ferroelectric Ceramics
+Current Research Focus: Dynamic Fracture of Ferroelectric Ceramics

 PhD Focus: Dynamic Inverse Identification leveraging the Virtual Fields Method